Best Rooftop Bars in Edinburgh: Drinks, Dates & Castle Views

 Reserve a table on the rooftop and add in the notes that you’d like Edinburgh Castle views if possible.

-Dine on Pad Thai or Massaman curry and don’t forget to order a cocktail from the extensive menu with cute drawings.
+Dine on Pad Thai or Massaman curry, and don’t forget to order a cocktail from the extensive menu with cute drawings.

-Chaophraya is the perfect date night dining experience and features in our guide to most romantic restaurants in Edinburgh and hen party ideas.
+Chaophraya is the perfect date night dining experience and features in our guide to the most romantic restaurants in Edinburgh and hen party ideas.

 Johnnie Walker Rooftop Bar, Edinburgh’s ‘Living’ Rooftop